 In May-July 2022 first Splashes were driven by LHC and current has been observed by the NSW.
-In Figure 7 we can appreciate the current from one sector of the MM NSWs which is following nicely the luminosity driven by LHC and a nice event display involving the NSW System.
+In Figure 10(left) we can appreciate the current from one sector of the MM NSWs which is following nicely the luminosity driven by LHC and a nice event display involving the NSW System.

-This was followed by the first Runs in Autumn, for which we do have similar impressive results (Figure 8) as the one shown for the splashes, but with proper Luminosity by LHC.
+This was followed by the first Runs in Autumn, for which we do have similar impressive results (Figure 10).